Codefend/rollup-plugin-codefend/README.md

             //will skip obfuscation for the following words
             ignore: ["node_modules"],

-            // By using everyday words such as books or recipes in the pool, you can subtly obfuscate your code, concealing its true nature without making it apparent that obfuscation is occurring.
+            /* By using everyday words such as books or lorem ipsum in the pool, you can subtly obfuscate your code,
+            concealing its true nature without making it apparent that obfuscation is occurring.*/
             pool: ["QueenOfHeart"],
       },
       debug: {